MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.RemoteApp/v1.6.1/Get-AzureRemoteAppVM.md

 PS C:\>Get-AzureRemoteAppVM -CollectionName "Contoso"
 ```

-This command displays the virtual machines used for session hosting in an azure_2 RemoteApp collection named Contoso.
+This command displays the virtual machines used for session hosting in an Azure RemoteApp collection named Contoso.

 ## PARAMETERS

 ### -CollectionName
-Specifies the name of the azure_2 RemoteApp collection.
+Specifies the name of the Azure RemoteApp collection.

 ```yaml
 Type: String